 As the hub for student activities at UVA, Newcomb Hall provides opportunities for social, intellectual, and recreational exploration in a comfortable, interactive environment.
 Undergraduate students frequently spend time at Newcomb, whether planning or attending an event, getting a bite to eat, or relaxing in one of the lounge areas.

-In addition to meeting spaces, lounges, multiple dining facilities, a theater, a convenience store, and a game room, other student services at Newcomb include:
+In addition to meeting spaces, lounges, multiple dining facilities, a Starbucks coffee shop, a theater, a convenience store, and a game room, other student services at Newcomb include:

 - Office of the Dean of Students units: Fraternity and Sorority Life, Student Activities, and Multicultural Student Services